Brain developmental trajectories in children who stutter

 Effects of stuttering mutations

 Developmental stuttering has a strong genetic underpinning.
 Researchers have begun to identify mutations associated with stuttering and engineered knock-in mice with those mutations.
-In this project, we study the effects of gnptab mutations on mouse vocalization behaviors and brain development in different stages of life.
+In this project, we study the effects of stuttering mutations on behaviors, cellular functions and brain development using various imaging, genetic and biological techniques in both people who stutter and knock-in mice with gnptab mutations.

 Origins of EEG signatures associated with dysfluent speech